IARC

 THE INTERNATIONAL AERIAL ROBOTICS COMPETITION

 The International Aerial Competition (IARC) is the world's longest-running collegiate aerial robotics challenge, whose primary goal is to “move the state-of-the-art in aerial robotics forward.”
 To succeed with this ambitious goal, IARC poses challenges deemed “impossible” when introduced.
 The missions remain the same until one or more teams complete the challenges.
-The first IARC was held in 1991, and in 2018, the 7th mission was completed.
-The most extended mission running, mission 6, was running for 8 years before the Georgia Institute of Technology solved the task.
+The first IARC was held in 1991, and the longest-running mission, Mission 6, persisted for 8 years before the Georgia Institute of Technology solved the task.
+In 2023, Ascend was announced as the winner of Mission 9, four years after its introduction.

 Read more